herve4m/quay-api-operator/docs/crds/OrganizationImmutability.md

   token: vFYyU2D0fHYXvcA3Y5TYfMrIMyVIH9YmxoVLsmku
 ```

-You refer to this secret in your DockerToken custom resource by using the `connSecretRef` property.
+You refer to this secret in your OrganizationImmutability custom resource by using the `connSecretRef` property.
 See the [usage example](#usage-example).

 !!! warning